logo

 [ADVERTISEMENT]

-These birds prefer to live on trees, tall posts, and generally avoid sparsely treed areas.
+These birds prefer to live in trees and on tall posts, generally avoiding sparsely treed areas.
 They are not typically seen in places with heavy human traffic.

 Though not aggressive, these birds are territorial.
-If any human or predator gets close to their nest, even when they don't have eggs, you can expect the Lilac-breasted Roller to attack.
+If any human or predator approaches their nest, even when they do not have eggs, you can expect the Lilac-breasted Roller to attack.

 Photo Courtesy of Steve Garvie / CC BY-SA 2.0